Lecture: Monday, Wednesday, and Friday 1:10 - 2:00 PM, in HH 439

 by Kepler's work.

 Class attendance and participation are an important part of your grade.
-Required in-class activites will allow students to collaborate and challenge misconceptions.
-They cannot be made up.
-Students are responsible for all information given out in class.
+Students are responsible for all information given out, and activities done in class.

 GRADES Course grades will be determined using these weightings: